 • 100% profit availability

-This is the most commonly used form of business organization in small-scale businesses in the world.
+This is the most commonly used business organization in small-scale businesses worldwide.

 Examples:

-Retail shops, saloons, grocery stores, legal firms, tax accounting, and audit firms are the best examples of a sole proprietorship.
+Retail shops, saloons, grocery stores, legal, tax accounting, and audit firms are the best examples of sole proprietorships.

 2 – Partnership

 The profit of the partnership firm is shared with partners according to their share capital in the partnership.
-Simply partnership is a mutual agreement between two or more persons to run a business activity for the sake of profit.
+Simply put, a partnership is a mutual agreement between two or more people to run a business activity for profit.

 Types of Partnership